tovicheung/whack-a-mole/README.md

 ```

 ## How to play?
-- Click to whack a mole
-- Click to collect power-ups
+Move the mouse and click!

+## Power-Ups
+The power-ups are fun (and somewhat silly lol)
 - Hourglass: adds 5 seconds
 - Fox: summon 5 foxes to eat moles
 - Wind: summon a hurricane that follows the cursor (no need to click to kill the moles)

 ## Screenshots
 Power-up spawned (fox)